pingcap/docs/resources/tidb-pdf-generation-tutorial.md

         3. Click the **GitHub.com** tab, select the repository you forked in **Your Repositories**, and then click **Clone** in the lower-right corner.

-    - Method 2: Use the following `Git` commands.
+    - Method 2: Use the following `git` commands.

         ```shell